Inverse Optimization: Theory and Applications: Data-Driven Inverse Optimization

 \subsection{Alternatives to empirical risk minimization}

 So far, we have explored inverse optimization methods that minimize the expectation of a loss function over an empirical data distribution.
 We may also minimize alternative risk measures.
-For any probability distribution $\field{P}$, let $\rho^\field{P}(\cdot)$ denote a general risk measure~\citep{ruszczynski2006optimization, rockafellar2002conditional}, and consider the the problem
+For any probability distribution $\field{P}$, let $\rho^\field{P}(\cdot)$ denote a general risk measure~\citep{ruszczynski2006optimization, rockafellar2002conditional}, and consider